amir20/phantomjs-node/README.md

 ### `phantom#logger`

 The property containing the [winston](https://www.npmjs.com/package/winston) `logger` used by a `phantom` instance.
 You may change parameters like verbosity or redirect messages to a file with it.
-Note that a single `logger` instance is used for all `phantom` instances, so any change on this object will have an impact on all `phantom` objects.

-You can also use your own logger here but you should consider providing it to the `create` method since logs are written inside the `phantom` constructor too.
+You can also use your own logger by providing it to the `create` method.
 The `logger` object can contain four functions : `debug`, `info`, `warn` and `error`.
 If one of them is empty, its output will be discarded.

 Here are two ways of handling it :
 ```js